 Explore the stories of the Lake Champlain Basin as shared by its people, places, and things.
 Learn how these stories offer multiple ways to teach all subjects; engage students in learning in and about their community; and build their sense of belonging to their home place.

 The program is best suited for educators working with grades 4-9, but is applicable to all subject areas and grades.

-Interest forms are accepted on a rolling basis until June 1st or until program spaces fill (program capacity is 20 educators).
+Interest forms are accepted on a rolling basis.
 All interested educators will be contacted by a course facilitator who will provide more information, course registration, and payment information.

 Teams of two or more educators are encouraged to apply.
 Individuals are also welcome.
 Priority will be given to teams of educators working together within the same school or district.
 Individual teachers are welcome to apply, however we have seen more success in implementation of new curricula through teams.

 The support of your administrator is important.
 You will be asked to provide a letter of support if accepted.

 Upon completion of the program, teachers will receive $100 for classroom resources and schools will receive $250 to implement place-based watershed curricula.

 - $400 covers all program costs, including overnight accommodations and meals.

 - Scholarships are available for the program.
 Please indicate scholarship interest on registration form.